igordejanovic/parglare/docs/actions.md

-- `start_position`/`end_position` - the beginning and the end in the input stream where the match occured. `start_position` is the location of the first element in the input while the `end_position` is one past the last element of the match.
+- `start_position`/`end_position` - the beginning and the end in the input stream where the match occured. `start_position` is the location of the first element/character in the input while the `end_position` is one past the last element/character of the match.
 Thus `end_position - start_position` will give the lenght of the match including the layout.
-You can use `parglare.pos_to_line_col(input, position)` function to get line, column of the position.
+You can use `parglare.pos_to_line_col(input, position)` function to get line and column of the position.
+This function returns a tuple `(line, column)`.

 - `layout_content` - is the layout (whitespaces, comments etc.) that are collected from the previous non-layout match.
+Default actions will attach this layout to the tree node.

 - `symbol` - the grammar symbol this match is for.